mgemalma/Accounting_for_Confirmation_Bias_in_Crowdsourced_Label_Aggregation/README.md

 em.c is the starter file, has the main function and the high level EM code. prob_functions.c contains the EM code and its helper functions. data.c manages the dataset, it receives the input dataset and outputs the two prediction txts from above.
+## Supplementary Materials

+Supplemental Material.docx contains the full derivations for our paper and also provides the political statements we used in our experiment.

 ## Data Sample